rahm0054/semester-biology/syllabus.md

 ## Course

 {{ site.title }}
 {{ page.catalog }}, {{ page.credits }} Credits, {{ page.semester }}

 ### Instructor

 {{ page.professor }}
 Office: {{ page.office }}
 Email:
 [{{ page.email }}](mailto:{{ page.email }})

-Phone: {{ page.phone }}

 ### Times and Location

 {% for class in page.schedule %}
   {{ class }}
 {% endfor %}
+{{page.location}}

 ### Office Hours

 Times: {{ page.office_hours }}
 Location: {{ page.office_hours_location }}

-Or by appointment. *Note: my schedule gets very busy during the semester so please try to schedule appointments as far in advance as possible.
+By appointment. *Note: my schedule gets very busy during the semester so please try to schedule appointments as far in advance as possible.
 In general it will be very difficult to set up appointments less than 24 hours in advance.*